ResearchComputing/Documentation/docs/cloud/aws/lca1/incident-response.md

 Please provide the following information when reporting an incident (as specified on [Reporting an Incident](https://www.cu.edu/security/reporting-incident)):

 1. Contact information
+2. AWS account alias
-2. College or department involved
+3. College or department involved
-3. Brief description of what happened
+4. Brief description of what happened
-4. General description of the type of information involved.
+5. General description of the type of information involved.
 Was it sensitive university information?
 Was it shared with or accessed by unauthorized people?
-5. General description of the impact of the incident, if known
+6. General description of the impact of the incident, if known
-6. Any other known resources affected
+7. Any other known resources affected

 ## Operational Incidents